nnethercote/perf-book/src/heap-allocations.md

 [`Arc`]: https://doc.rust-lang.org/std/sync/struct.Arc.html

-However, if used for values that are rarely shared, they can increase allocation rates by heap allocating values that might otherwise not be heap allocated.
+However, if used for values that are rarely shared, they can increase allocation rates by heap allocating values that might otherwise not be heap-allocated.
 [**Example**](https://github.com/rust-lang/rust/pull/37373/commits/c440a7ae654fb641e68a9ee53b03bf3f7133c2fe).

 Unlike `Box`, calling `clone` on an `Rc`/`Arc` value does not involve an